Robinhood IRA Accounts

 Other Services

-Robinhood does have a DRIP service for all eligible stocks and ETFs.
-There’s no auto investing in mutual funds.
-Maybe someday.
+Robinhood offers a DRIP service for all eligible stocks and ETFs.
+However, there’s no auto investing in mutual funds at this time.

 Comparison

-Most firms do continue to charge per-contract option fees.
-These include big names like Fidelity, Schwab, and E*Trade.
-Firstrade is with Robinhood, not assessing per-contract fees.
+Most firms still charge per-contract option fees, including big names like Fidelity, Schwab, and E*Trade.
+Firstrade aligns with Robinhood by not charging per-contract fees.

-When it comes to software, Robinhood underperforms most brokers.
-WellsTrade is about as elementary as Robinhood.
+When it comes to software, Robinhood falls behind most brokers.
+WellsTrade’s platform is just as basic as Robinhood’s.

 While Robinhood doesn’t offer access to global stock exchanges, Schwab and Fidelity do.